-Second-year students complete additional studies in the liberal arts core while enrolling in American and British Literature courses, Visual Storytelling and Communication, and Principles of Cultural Interpretation.
-These courses are meant to give second year students an introductory foothold in the CMA concentration, slowly introducing them to fundamental concepts of literature and film, while they still complete major requirements in the core.
+Second-year students' complete additional studies in the liberal arts core while enrolling in American and British Literature courses, Visual Storytelling and Communication, and Principles of Cultural Interpretation.
+These courses are meant to give second year students an introductory foothold in the

+CMA concentration, slowly introducing them to fundamental concepts of literature and film, while they still complete major requirements in the core.

-Third-year students enroll in the final three required courses for the CMA concentration, New Media, Poetry, Philosophy of Fine Art, and Comparative World Literature, along with one or two elective courses, while finishing out their core liberal arts requirements.
+Third-year students enroll additional required courses for the CMA concentration, Comparative World Literature, Film/Literary Theory, Leadership By Design, etc. along with one or two elective courses, while finishing out their core liberal arts requirements.

-In their fourth and final year, students will round out their final degree requirements by completing the two-semester capstone course, which will prepare them for future careers and future studies and filling in with any other electives that are needed.
+In their fourth and final year, students will round out their final degree requirements by completing the two-semester capstone course, which will prepare them for future careers and future studies and filling them in with any other electives that are needed.
 Students also will have the option to spend a semester abroad during this year to complete their elective requirements.

-Communication and Media Arts (CMA) concentration at Providence Christian College seeks to develop the understanding and practice of communication and media arts from a Reformed Christian perspective by critically examining, interpreting, evaluating, and appreciating the great cultural works of story, specifically literature and film, in light of a redemptive Biblical worldview.
+Communication, Media and the Arts (CMA) concentration at Providence Christian College seeks to develop the understanding and practice of communication and media arts from a Reformed Christian perspective by critically examining, interpreting, evaluating, and appreciating the great cultural works of story, specifically literature and film, considering a redemptive Biblical worldview.
 Equipped with this knowledge, students will be pushed to be both conscious consumers and creators of the communication and media arts, thoroughly prepared to begin the redemptive Kingdom work to which they have been called.